Santosh Verma

 only the peasantry but craftsman, herdsmen, fishermen, handloom weavers and

-) has provided enough space to private/corporate
+other such producers) has provided enough space to private/corporate

 capital (both domestic and international) to encroach and subjugate upon the